konnectors/libs/packages/cozy-konnector-libs/docs/api.md

 </dd>
 <dt><a href="#module_utils">utils</a></dt>
 <dd><p>This function allows to fetch all documents for a given doctype.
 It is the fastest to get all
-documents but without filtering possibilities</p>
+documents but without filtering possibilities deprecated by the findAll method from cozyClient</p>
 <p>Parameters:</p>
 <ul>
 <li><code>doctype</code> (string): the doctype from which you want to fetch the data</li>